 We can now proceed to plug in your Wavgat Arduino board to your system.
 When you plug it in, your computer will supply power to the board and will go through the process to install the necessary Windows Driver files.
 You should see a note in the bottom right of your screen showing the installation process.
 There will be no notification to confirm the process was successful.

 Now the drivers specific to the Wavgat Uno R3 board must be installed.
 These drivers provide the IDE with specification confirmation information needed to operate efficiently.
-If you have already downloaded the Wavgat Arduino driver set, you should download it now.
+If you have not already downloaded the Wavgat Arduino driver set, you should download it now (see Step 1 - Wavgat Arduino Drivers).
 Once downloaded, extract the file (which contains the folder called update) to your system.
 Place the folder to a temporary location on your system - we will move the file contents after extracted to the final location.

 The update folder you just temporarily created will contain three directories called hardware, libraries and sketches.
 These three folders need to be copied to your Arduino folder.
 The Arduino folder, if you took the default setting, will be located in your Documents folder.
 Currently, in the Arduino folder, there will be one directory called libraries.
 Copy the three directories to the Arduino directory.
 You will see a caution note - select Replace the file in the destination option to perform the installation.